wp-plugins/redirection-reporting/readme.txt

 == Changelog ==

+= 1.8 =
+* Added in parent child style reporting for RegEx enabled URLs.
+This allows you to report on just the parent URL, but see the data for all the child values.
+* Cleaned up the code, removed lots of duplicate code to make code maintenance easier.

 = 1.7 =
 * Added in reporting specific for RegEx enabled redirection URLs.
 This report shows all available regex values and allows reports to be run for those specific values.